mjbuckley/format-weather-data/README.txt

 -Look in to ways to make stationsObj smaller.
 -Improve naming and documentation.
 Some names are very confusing (ex: called somethingArray when it is actually an object, etc.).
+-Be careful with type (specifically text vs num).
+I'm using numbers a lot with things like zip and cbsa.
+Sometimes those are stored as strings(esp. if they are object props), other times as numbers.
+Be sure I know in what form something is.

 NOTES: